From the Front Lines to the Courtroom: Navigating Trip Claims with The Law Office of Daniel R. Crumby

 Why Strategy Matters: Holding Negligent Parties Accountable

-A trip claim is more than just proving you fell; it is proving that the property owner knew or should have known about the hazard and failed to act.
-This is where Mr. Crumby’s experience as a JAG officer and military police becomes an invaluable asset to your case.
+A trip claim is more than just proving you fell; it’s about showing that a property owner knew, or should have known, about a dangerous condition and failed to fix it.
+That’s where experience and preparation matter.

 Taking the First Step Toward Recovery